0WhoAmI/FilmHarbor/README.md

 # FilmHarbor

 FilmHarbor is a web application that allows users to create and manage their personal movie catalog.
-It provides a convenient way to keep track of your favorite movies and share them with others.
+It provides a convenient way to keep track of your favorite movies and helps those who are undecided to choose a movie

 ## Features